Applications for 2022 are now open.

 - office space and computing facilities

-The SAMBa course is designed around a four year full-time programme of study, starting in September each year, where students progress together as a cohort.
+The SAMBa course is designed around a 4-year full-time programme of study, starting in September each year, where students progress together as a cohort.
 Applicants are expected to be available for full-time study although a part-time option in years two to four may be available under exceptional circumstances.